-The Group makes a write down of its development properties after taking into account the Group's recent experience in estimating net realisable values of completed units and properties under development by reference to comparable properties, timing of sale launches, location of property, expected net selling prices and development expenditure.
+The Group makes a write down of its development properties after taking into account the Group's recent experience and expectations of future selling prices, estimated cost to complete and estimated costs necessary to make the sale.
 Market conditions may, however change, which may affect the future selling prices on the remaining unsold residential units of the development properties and accordingly, the carrying amounts of development properties for sale may have to be further written down in future periods.

-In view of slowdown in the property sales, management have write-down the development properties of approximately RMB357,480,000 (2014: RMB51,072,000) as at 31 December 2015.
-The carrying amount of the development properties held for sale was RMB167,265,000 (2014: RMB182,990,000) as at 31 December 2015.
+In view of slowdown in the property sales, management have write-down the development properties of approximately RMB58,332,000 (2015: RMB357,480,000) as at 31 December 2016.
+The carrying amount of the development properties held for sale was RMB250,554,000 (2015: RMB167,265,000) as at 31 December 2016.

-If the net realisable value had been lower/higher by 10% from management's estimate, the development properties write-down would have been higher/lower by RMB35,748,000 (2014: RMB5,107,000).
+If the net realisable value had been lower/higher by 10% from management's estimate, the development properties write-down would have been higher/lower by RMB5,833,000 (2015: RMB35,748,000).